Hantavirus infections

 Hantavirus-induced cardiopulmonary syndrome

-There is no vaccine available in Europe yet.
-You can only prevent an infection by avoiding being infected and avoiding contact with rodents and their droppings.
-Wash your hands and hair thoroughly after being in basements, attics or sheds.
+No vaccine is available in Europe at present.
+You can prevent illness by avoiding being infected through contact with rodents and their excretions.
+When cleaning lofts, basements, or sheds or if you stir up dust when performing other activities such as moving large objects around, be sure to wash your hands and hair thoroughly afterwards.
 Wear a face mask when working in rooms potentially contaminated with mice excrement and, once you have finished work, wash your work clothes at 60 degrees Celsius.

 - Keep food securely and tightly closed, for example in cupboards and plastic and metal containers.